Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Measuring Dispositions Toward EPO

-Since participation in the survey was entirely voluntary, we could not ensure that all DES members responded or that those who did were a representative sample of the full DES collaboration.
+As participation in the survey was entirely voluntary, we could not ensure that all DES members responded or that those who did were a representative sample of the full DES collaboration.
 Therefore, selection bias is a factor that impacts the results presented here.
 It is likely that many of the study respondents were members who already had some interest in EPO.
-Roughly 79\% of respondents stated that they were (or have been) involved in some type of EPO project local to their institution or community, and 66\% responded that they had participated in a DES-specific EPO initiative.
+Roughly 79\% of respondents stated that they were involved in some type of EPO project local to their institution or community (Q11), and 66\% responded that they had participated in a DES-specific EPO initiative (Q21).